 Fruit Trees: How to grow

-Fresh fruit straight from the tree is so much tastier than from the supermarket.
+Fresh fruit straight from the tree is so much tastier and not to mention more cost effective than buying from the supermarket.

-You don’t necessarily need a lot of space, with the modern varieties now available you can grow many fruit trees in containers on a balcony.
+You don’t necessarily need a lot of space, with modern varieties such as miniature patio fruit tree collections, you can grow multiple fruit trees in containers on a balcony or patio.

 Planting Fruit Trees

-If you are considering planting fruit trees it is also worth bearing in mind that they can be very decorative, especially if trained as fans against walls.
+If you are considering planting fruit trees it is also worth bearing in mind that they can be very decorative, especially if trained as fans against walls and trellises.

 The most common fruiting tree to plant is an apple, but there are many others to choose from including pears, cherries and plums.
 When planting apples and plums, check with your suppliers to see if the variety you have chosen needs a pollinating variety to be planted with it.
-Some varieties are also early or late cropping, and may need a pollinator where flowering coincides with flowering time of your chosen variety.
+Some varieties are also early or late cropping and may need a pollinator where flowering coincides with the blossoming time of your chosen variety.

 Caring for Fruit Trees